eCite Digital Repository

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Biomedical and Clinical Sciences|

-|Research Group:||Pharmacology and Pharmaceutical Sciences|
+|Research Group:||Pharmacology and pharmaceutical sciences|

-|Research Field:||Clinical Pharmacy and Pharmacy Practice|
+|Research Field:||Clinical pharmacy and pharmacy practice|

-|Objective Group:||Other Health|
+|Objective Group:||Other health|

-|Objective Field:||Health not elsewhere classified|
+|Objective Field:||Other health not elsewhere classified|

 |UTAS Author:||Chalmers, L (Dr Leanne Chalmers)|

-|UTAS Author:||Bereznicki, LRE (Associate Professor Luke Bereznicki)|
+|UTAS Author:||Bereznicki, LRE (Professor Luke Bereznicki)|

 |Downloads:||207 View Download Statistics|